Maoism: Post-Civil War period (1949–1976)

 To Mao, the victory of 1949 was a confirmation of theory and practice.
-"Optimism is the keynote to Mao's intellectual orientation in the post-1949 period".
+"Optimism is the keynote to Mao's intellectual orientation in the post-1949 period."
 Mao assertively revised the theory to relate it to the new practice of socialist construction.
 These revisions are apparent in the 1951 version of On Contradiction.
 "In the 1930s, when Mao talked about contradiction, he meant the contradiction between subjective thought and objective reality.
 In Dialectal Materialism of 1940, he saw idealism and materialism as two possible correlations between subjective thought and objective reality.
 In the 1940s, he introduced no new elements into his understanding of the subject-object contradiction.
-In the 1951 version of On Contradiction, he saw contradiction as a universal principle underlying all processes of development, yet with each contradiction possessed of its own particularity".
+In the 1951 version of On Contradiction, he saw contradiction as a universal principle underlying all processes of development, yet with each contradiction possessed of its own particularity."

+In 1956, Mao first fully theorized his view of continual revolution.

 Differences from Marxism

 Maoism and Marxism differ in how the proletariat is defined and in which political and economic conditions would start a communist revolution.